spesml/spesml.github.io/2_Concepts/3_ModelingFramework/06_technical_viewpoint.md

 Our overall approach is to provide meaningful tracing relationships between the model elements of the views.
 Therefore, we suggest developing an initial architecture in the technical view that has the same component structure as the logical architecture, which yields a 1:1 tracing relation between logical and technical components on this layer of abstraction.

-Even when using a 1:1 tracing relation between logical and technical components, it is important to notice that in advance we recommend structuring the logical viewpoint in terms of grouping logical subcomponents that are realized in the software execution subsystem.
+Even when using a 1:1 tracing relation between logical and technical components, it is important to notice that in advance we recommend structuring the logical view in terms of grouping logical subcomponents that are realized in the software execution subsystem.
 This enables for a meaningful 1:1 trace relation.
 Note that even if we propose a 1:1 relationship between logical and technical components, the interface refinement has a large impact on the details of the technical architecture.

 Other relationships are possible, but we strongly encourage to manifest engineering decision in terms of a proper logical systems architecture that enables for a 1:1 relationship.

 ### Redundancy in the Technical Viewpoint
 Applying redundancy (patterns) is necessary in systems engineering for many reasons.
-Redundancy realized in concrete technical components, however, can be already modeled in the logical viewpoint, yielding a 1:1 mapping to technical components.
+Redundancy realized in concrete technical components, however, can be already modeled in the logical view, yielding a 1:1 mapping to technical components.
 Furthermore, it is also possible that logical components occur multiple times in the technical architecture, meaning to model redundancy in the technical view for the first time.
 These logical components manifest themselves in a 1:n relation in technical components.

 ***